 A positive hCG result from a home pregnancy test or blood sample at your doctor’s office is the first indication that there is some trophoblastic tissue present (meaning you're pregnant), but it won’t confirm if your pregnancy is progressing normally, says Kfouri.
 You may have a follow-up blood test around 48 to 72 hours later to check if your hCG levels are rising.
 If your hCG levels are in the normal range and the test confirms that they’re rising steadily, you won’t have your blood tested for hCG again unless you or your doctor suspects an ectopic pregnancy, a miscarriage or gestational trophoblastic disease (a severe and extremely rare condition involving tumours in the uterus that can occur during pregnancy or after a miscarriage, an abortion or a pregnancy).

 Normal hCG levels vary widely among women, but healthcare practitioners still use the measurement as an indicator of approximate gestational age.
 In a healthy pregnancy, hCG levels will increase at least 50 percent every 48 hours, though it is more common for them to double every 48 hours.
 They typically peak at around 10 weeks.
-See below for the range of expected levels.

 Low hCG levels can simply be a sign of a very early pregnancy, but if they fail to increase a few days later, they could suggest an ectopic pregnancy.
 However, you would only know if your hCG levels fail to increase if you take a blood test and follow it up with a second blood test a few days later.
 They could also mean that a miscarriage has taken place.
 “If someone has a correct beta hCG rise early in the pregnancy and experiences vaginal bleeding at 10 or 11 weeks, the first thing we would do is request an ultrasound to characterize the pregnancy,” says Kfouri.